maisiesadler53/Distributed_gol/README.md

 ### In your Report

 - Discuss the goroutines you used and how they work together.
 - Explain and analyse the benchmark results obtained.
+You may want to consider using graphs to visualise your benchmarks.
 - Analyse how your implementation scales as more workers are added.
 - Briefly discuss your methodology for acquiring any results or measurements.